Ali00/SDN-Smart-Routing/README.md

 </div>

 ### Network topology:
-Waxman.brite topology has been created via BRITE tool: https://www.cs.bu.edu/brite/ and parsed by the FNSS simulator: https://fnss.github.io/
+The network is modelled as an undirected graph G(V,E), hence, we utilised the NetworkX tool, https://networkx.github.io/, (version 1.11).
+Waxman.brite topology has been created via BRITE tool: https://www.cs.bu.edu/brite/ and parsed by the FNSS simulator: https://fnss.github.io/ to represent the data plane topology.

   <div class="container">
   <div class="subcontainer">